99205 CPT Code | Description, Reimbursement, Modifier & Examples

 Element 2

-To determine whether ACOD is extensive, at least 2 out of 3 categories must be met to meet the requirements.
+To determine ACOD to be extensive at least 2 out of 3 categories must be met to meet the requirements.

 Category 1

 Order Tests – Ordering of each unique test.
-Data reviewed by a physician:
+Data reviewed by physician:

 Category 2